by Kerr Cole

 There was a casino where people dressed like they were from the thirties.

-There were all kinds of intimate activities going on through out the hallways, and every other room was vacant with someone passed out with a needle in they’re arm.
+There were all kinds of intimate activities going on through out the hallways, and every other room was vacant with someone passed out with a needle in their arm.

 We reached a room with a metal door that had weird inscriptions imprinted on the door in another language.